news MCBC 3 Gaps Initiative

 • Reducing the number of bikes on narrow roadways, which can impede traffic

-• Enhancements which reduce environmental impacts on two of the trails
+• Enhancements that reduce environmental impacts on two of the trails

 • Spreads the work to expand opportunities for mountain biking fairly among Marin’s land managers